-- PJM retrieves the following information:
+PJM retrieves the following information:

-- Unit Name

-- Fuel Cost Policy non-compliant period

-- Real-time hourly average LMP at the applicable location of the resource (\$/MWh) for the non-compliant period

-- Average hourly capacity of the resource for the non-compliant period, where available capacity is defined as the greater of the real-time MWh output and real-time emergency maximum

-- Market Seller error identification factor

-- Market impact factor over the duration of the non-compliant cost-based offer
+- Unit Name - · Fuel Cost Policy non-compliant period - Real-time hourly average LMP at the applicable location of the resource (\$/MWh) for the non-compliant period - Average hourly capacity of the resource for the non-compliant period, where available capacity is defined as the greater of the real-time MWh output and real-time emergency maximum - · Market Seller error identification factor - Market impact factor over the duration of the non-compliant cost-based offer

 The below equation represents the Non-Escalating Fuel Cost Policy Penalty charge if the Market Seller ceased submitting the non-compliant offer either prior to, or upon notification from PJM, or the Market Seller reports such error to PJM after ceasing submission of the non-compliant cost-based offer.
 The penalty calculation uses the average hourly available capacity and real-time LMP for each hour of the day across the non-compliant period.
-The non-compliant period is defined as the first hour of the Operating Day for which the non-compliant offer was first submitted through the earlier of: a) the last hour of the Operating Day for which the non-compliant offer was submitted (inclusive of all hours, even where the offer was compliant, in between the same non-compliant offer from PJM (inclusive of all hours, even where the offer was compliant, in between the same non-compliant offer).
+The non-compliant period is defined as the first hour of the Operating Day for which the non-compliant offer was first submitted through the earlier of: a) the last hour of the Operating Day for which the non-compliant offer was submitted (inclusive of all hours, even where the offer was compliant, in between the same non-compliant offer) or b) notification of the non-compliant offer from PJM (inclusive of all hours, even where the offer was compliant, in between the same non-compliant offer).

-Non - Escalating Penalty Charge = $$\sum{h=1}^{24} \left(\left(\frac{1}{20} \right) x LMP_h x MW_h x E x I \right)$$ where:
+Non - Escalating Penalty Charge = $$\sum{h=1}^{24} \left\{ \left( \frac{1}{20} \right) \times LMP_h \times MW_h \times E \times I \right\}$$ where: